 We could not help ourselves.
 All these peculiar geological features triggered an uncontrollable urge to climb all over them.
 We were so lucky.
 I’ve been back to the this area earlier in the season and found that this rock was about 20-30 yards out in the ocean.
-Waves were completely crashing over the surface of this rock the last time I went to the Napali coast (a year after this picture was taken).
+The following year, when I returned to the Napali Coast, waves were crashing all the way over the surface of this rock.

 Everything was so cool and beautiful.
-We had no idea how far the beach went for, so we continued to trek along.
+We had no idea how far the beach went, so we just continued to trek along.

-We finally arrived to bend where we could walk no further and had to swim before reaching the next side of the beach.
-Without even hesitating we all threw ourselves in the water and began swimming as fast as we could in the hopes of finding even more sea caves.
-Coming around the corner we became dwarfed by an immense cliff face, which easily towered over 1000 feet above us.
+We finally arrived to a bend where we could walk no further.
+Without hesitation, we dove in and began swimming to reach the next beach or perhaps more sea caves.
+Coming around the corner we became dwarfed by an immense cliff face, which easily towered more than 1000 feet above us.
 We admired it in complete awe of its imposing massiveness.
 We thought that out of all the rock climbing cliffs in the world, this one would be the most beautiful.
 It seems like it would easily take over a day to climb up, but the views from up there had to be one of a kind.

 However, what we did not expect to find was this gaping arch in the cliff side.

 We quickly celebrated our arrival on shore.
-Our bodies might have normally wanted to rest after such a swim, but we were too excited about the gorgeous beach we had just found.
+Our bodies might have normally wanted to rest after such a swim, but we were too stoked about the gorgeous beach we had just found.

-Energized purely by excitement and adrenaline, we quickly ran across the beach and up a huge mountain sized sand dune that sat at the base of the cliff.
+Energized purely by excitement and adrenaline, we quickly ran across the beach and up the huge, mountain sized, sand dune that sat at the base of the cliff.

 The view was totally sick and completely overwhelming.
 How could such a place exist and yet not be completely overrun by tourist.
 We were literally the only people on this entire stretch of coast.